 - Candidate should be 12th pass by scoring a minimum 40% aggregate for Scheduled Caste/Scheduled Tribe (SC/ST) categories.

-- Candidates who are appearing in the 12th examination in March/April 2020 are also eligible to appear in CLAT-2020 entrance examination but the candidate needs to should show the evidence of their passing the qualifying examination at the time of admission.
+- Candidates who are appearing in the 12th examination in March/April of 2020 are also eligible to appear in CLAT 2020 entrance examination but the candidate needs to should show the evidence of them clearing the qualifying examination at the time of admission.

 |Education||10+2 or equivalent|

 Qualification criteria for Postgraduate students